windwill/macroesg/README.md

 For Bayesian estimation, if you run multiple chains, a multi-core machine can speed up the estimation process.

 Matlab is expected to be faster than Octave running the dynare program but it is not tested for this project.

+# Parallel Computing
+If you have multiple cores or multiple machines, you may want to set up parallel runs using Matlab.
+This is especially helpful for MCMC with multiple chains.
+You will need a configuration file to specifiy the machines and how many CPU cores to use.
+A sample config file is provided as /input/parallel_matlab.cfg.
+To run the model in the parallel mode, you can use the following commands, assuming you saved the config file under 'C:\dynare\':

+addpath c:\dynare\4.5.7\matlab
+cd C:\dynare\uss
+dynare uss parallel conffile='C:\dynare\parallel.cfg'

+More detailed instructions can be found at https://www.dynare.org/manual/Windows-Step_002dby_002dStep-Guide.html#Windows-Step_002dby_002dStep-Guide